neon-bindings/website/website/versioned_docs/version-0.2.0/word-counting-example.md

 node -e 'require("./")'
 ```

-When installing the dependencies, npm will automatically run `neon build` and build a release build of our code in `./native`.
+When installing the dependencies, npm will run `neon build --release` and build a release build of our code in `./native`.

 ## I Take Thee at thy Word